WaveBeans/wave-blog/audio-signal-processing-course/project/README.md

     * `week2.GenerateComplexSineKt` -- generates the complex sinusoid and stores it to CSV.
     * `week2.DftKt` -- calculates the Digital Fourier Transform over provided signal and stores results into CSV.
     * `week2.IdftKt` -- calculates the Inverse Digital Fourier Transform over provided signal and stores results into CSV.
+    * `week2.MagnitudeKt` -- calculates the magnitude based on previous DFT implementation.

 How it works
 ------